 Marisa has played a vital role in the success of KCBX's Live Oak Music Festival.
 She has been a member of the Booking and Programming Committee since 1992, and has chaired the committee since 2003, assembling outstanding lineups of musical acts that have delighted and surprised audiences.

-Marisa is an amateur percussionist, enjoys cooking, watching movies and attending live concerts, and lives in Los Osos with her partner Patti and Chihuahua-terrier mix, Lily.
+Marisa is an amateur percussionist, enjoys cooking, watching movies and attending live concerts.
+She lives in Los Osos with her partner Patti and Chihuahua-terrier mix, Lily.